 Report as A3.
 Health Care Support Services chronic disease/care management services (such as peer counseling, health coaching and educational programs) that meet all of the following criteria:

-- Is directed to persons who are vulnerable, disadvantaged and face barriers to accessing such health care services
+- Are directed to persons who are vulnerable, disadvantaged and face barriers to accessing such health care services, and

 We recommend not reporting as community benefit:

-- Chronic disease/care management services routinely provided to all of the hospital organization's patients (including patients of a hospital-owned physician practice).
-Chronic disease/care management services when the primary purpose of the program is to benefit the hospital organization, either as marketing or to avoid re-hospitalization penalties.
+- Chronic disease/care management services routinely provided to all of the hospital organization's patients (including patients of a hospital-owned physician practice) when the primary purpose of the program is to benefit the hospital organization, either as marketing or to avoid re-hospitalization penalties.

 Please Take Note: The information provided does not constitute legal or tax advice.
 The material is provided for informational/educational purposes only.
 Please consult with counsel regarding your organization's particular circumstances.